nexus126/CALAMITA_Text-to-SQL/README.md

 CREDITS:

-This repository was created by [https://scholar.google.com/citations?user=4hU1e4AAAAAJ&hl=en](Federico_Ranaldi) with the collaboration of Human-Centric Art Team for building Termite Dataset.
+This repository was created by [Federico Ranaldi](https://scholar.google.com/citations?user=4hU1e4AAAAAJ&hl=en) with the collaboration of Human-Centric Art Team for building Termite Dataset.